kiskani/kiskani.github.io/_posts/2023-04-30-stock-valuation.markdown

 \textrm{Stock Price} = \frac{\textrm{EQUITY}}{\textrm{SHARES}}.
 $$

 To be able to use the above method, we need to be able to have good estimates for $\textrm{FCF}_i$ for $i=1,2,...,N$.
 On top of that, it is also very important to choose the right estimates for $r$ and $g$.
-The more accurate estimates we can find for these values the more accurate our price evaluation will become.
+The more accurate estimates we can find for these values the more accurate our stock valuation will become.

 As a simple first step, we can look at the previous FCF values and try to fit a linear least squares model to this data and predict the future FCFs.
 Assume that we look at the past $m$ years of company FCF data and let the FCF at year $x_t$ for $t = t_0, t_0 -1,..., t_0 - (m-1)$ be denoted by $y_t$ and let the predicted least squares value of FCF at year $t$ be $\hat{y}_t = a x_t + b$.
 Miniming the square error using linear least squares we can easily show that if we denote: